-Migration and asylum is a multifaceted, complex and constantly evolving policy area at both international and EU levels, and the Commission is obliged to operate in this changing and challenging environment.
-As a result, it is an area that requires similarly complex and multidimensional structures for its implementation.
+Migration and asylum is a multifaceted, complex and constantly evolving policy area at both international and EU level, and the Commission is obliged to operate in this changing and challenging environment.
+As a result, it is an area that requires similarly complex and multi-dimensional structures for its implementation.